The three inside up is a three-candlestick pattern that appears at the end of a downtrend and signals the beginning of a new upward trend.

 - Enter a long buying position

-- Set a stop-loss below the lowest level of the first candle and take profit target at the highest level of the previous trend
+- Set a stop-loss below the lowest level of the first candle pattern and take the profit target at the highest level of the previous trend

-How to Trade Forex Using the Three Inside Up Candlestick Pattern – Strategies and Examples
+How to Trade the Three Inside Up Pattern (Trading Strategies)

 Generally, when the three inside-up pattern appears after a downward trend, traders will be looking for the right market level to enter a long buying position.
 However, since this classical chart pattern is normally used as a lagging indicator, most technical analysis traders utilize another trading technique for deciding when to enter a trade, set a stop loss rate, and take profit targets.